-To Donna Weaver and Kim Ward.
-My partners in crime in this crazy world of theatre.
+Big Dog Publishing P.O.
+Box 1400 Tallevast, FL 34270 To Donna Weaver and Kim Ward.
+A couple of my partners in crime in the world of theatre.
 My Darlin' Clementine was first produced at the CAC Dinner Theatre in Fort Payne, AL, in February 2008: Elizabeth Wheatly, director; Patricia Flory, set design; Brian Wheatly, sound; and Darrell Collins, lighting.

-CLEMENTINE: Kim Collins CHESTER AMES: Jeremy Taylor MARSHALL BUFORD D. BUSBY: Eddie McPherson FARMER O'GRADY: Brian Baine FLORENCE: Stephanie McFall HENRY: Matthew Taheri MISS PJ SASSAFRASS: Sandy Lea DOC: Brian Baine MRS. DOOHICKIE: Matthew Taheri JARVIS PLUME: Matthew Taheri COLONEL BEAUREGARD DINWIDDIE: Tony Dobbs DINA DINWIDDIE: Didi Greenwood SISTER SARAH: Lori Lumsden REVEREND BROWN: Matthew Taheri MR. BIGGINS: Brian Baine

-My Darlin' Clementine

-FARCE.
+CLEMENTINE: Kim Collins CHESTER AMES: Jeremy Taylor

+MARSHALL BUFORD D. BUSBY: Eddie McPherson

+FARMER O'GRADY: Brian Baine FLORENCE: Stephanie McFall HENRY: Matthew Taheri

+MISS PJ SASSAFRASS: Sandy Lea

+DOC: Brian Baine

+MRS. DOOHICKIE: Matthew Taheri JARVIS PLUME: Matthew Taheri

+COLONEL BEAUREGARD DINWIDDIE: Tony Dobbs

+DINA DINWIDDIE: Didi Greenwood SISTER SARAH: Lori Lumsden

+REVEREND BROWN: Matthew Taheri

+MR. BIGGINS: Brian Baine

+MUSICAL.
 While searching for his runaway bride, Chester Ames stumbles upon the tiny desert town of Cactus Creek.
 In a town where marriage has been outlawed and even the mention of the "M-word" is punishable with five days in the county jail, Chester has his hands full avoiding the town's love-starved damsels long enough to find his one true love, Clementine.
 To make matters worse, the town's local outlaw, Jarvis Plume, has set his sights on taking over the town and forcing all the single ladies to take turns dating him.
-Chock full of puns, one-liners and hilarious characters, this play will have your audience laughing well after the show is over.
+Chock full of puns, one-liners, hilarious characters, and popular American folksongs, this musical will have your audience laughing, singing, and tapping their toes!

-Performance Time: Approximately 60 minutes.
+Performance Time: Approximately 90-120 minutes.